Today is the first day of a new decade – freshly minted and raw.

 People need to process their pain and grief over Australia burning.
 There will be explosive anger, blame seeking, finger-pointing and victim shaming.

-This is a normal and expected part of the healing process, but it doesn’t make it any easier to deal with when you are caught up in the middle of the anger.
+This is a regular and expected part of the healing process, but it doesn’t make it any easier to deal with when you are caught up in the middle of the anger.

 People will also be angry with the status quo and models of leadership being exhibited.